jn7163/yufan.me/README.md

 You can make your own static weblog like me.

-The theme was [Melody](https://github.com/Molunerfinn/hexo-theme-melody), it was updated to the latest version everytime I update my weblog.
+The theme was [spectre](https://github.com/syhily/yufan.me/tree/master/themes/spectre), a self maintained theme.